VirusTotal/yara/docs/modules/pe.rst

         Size of the PE data directory, in bytes.

-	The index for the dara directory entry can be one of the following values:
+	The index for the data directory entry can be one of the following values:

     .. c:type:: IMAGE_DIRECTORY_ENTRY_EXPORT